crazyhusky/Faust-Animal-Twisted-Island/README.md

 To find these new areas hit explore when in that area at a certain level or higher and it'll unlock it.

 Area 1
--
--Ruined Town(Hub) - Starting
+- Ruined Town(Hub) - Starting
--Local Park - Automically
+- Local Park - Automically
--Super Market - Level 2
+- Super Market - Level 2
--Town outskirts - Level 4
+- Town outskirts - Level 4
--Forest - Level 7
+- Forest - Level 7

 Area 2
 - Farming Village(Hub)  - Level 10